 - Contexts: Contexts are used to set the responses based on the parameters in the queries.
 You can enter the input contexts as the parameters could be present in the query by a customer.
 You can set the output context as the reply should be generated to the users if those input contexts are present in the query.

 - Events: They are used to trigger responses to the user.
 You can find it as button actions.

-- Training phrases: Here you can add the phrases with different variations that a user could be entered as a query in their natural language.
+- Training phrases: Here you can add phrases with different variations that a user could enter as a query in their natural language.
 This will trigger the intent.

 - Extract the action and parameters: Here you can configure to extract the parameter values from the customer queries.

 - Execute and respond to the user: You can set the responses to be sent to the user when the user asks a query.